Aging changes in the female reproductive system

 - Loss of tone in the pubic muscles, resulting in the vagina, uterus, or urinary bladder falling out of position (prolapse)

 Hormone therapy with estrogen or progesterone, alone or in combination, may help menopause symptoms such as hot flashes or vaginal dryness and pain with intercourse.
+Most women who have a uterus will require progesterone as well as estrogen.
+Women without a uterus may take estrogen only.
 Hormone therapy has risks, so it is not for every woman.
 Discuss the risks and benefits of hormone therapy with your provider.

 To help manage problems such as painful sexual intercourse, use a lubricant during sexual intercourse.
 Vaginal moisturizers are available without a prescription.
 These can help with vaginal and vulvar discomfort due to the drying and thinning of tissues.
 Applying topical estrogen inside the vagina may help thicken the vaginal tissues and increase moisture and sensitivity.
 Your provider can tell you if any of these measures is right for you.